mui/material-ui/docs/pages/careers/developer-advocate.md

 - You have some formal or informal experience in teaching: training, tutoring, mentoring, etc.
 - Hands-on developer who is a skilled React engineer.
 - You are passionate about UI development.
-- You have a taste for great design UI/UX.
+- You have a taste for great product design.

 ### What would be nice if you had, but isn't required